FredKF/superheroesW2M/README.md

 Run `npm run serve-json` to start the mocked backend service Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run `docker-compose up -d` for excecuting the app locally in a docker container, then navigate to `http://localhost:8080`

 ## Code scaffolding